Mission Statement of the School

 • Targeted scaffolding and additional challenge are built into the curriculum delivery to ensure all students make good progress in relation to their academic starting points; these opportunities are outlined on the Departmental Statement of Intent documentation for each subject area.

-• A Key Stage Three curriculum which challenges and builds on the progress made at Key Stage Two, taking account of the varied curriculum experiences our Year 7s will have received in a number of different feeder schools.
+• Our Key Stage Three curriculum takes account of the varied curriculum experiences our Year 7s will have received in a number of different feeder schools at KS2.

-• A curriculum adapted to support those who need different provision to meet their learning needs, namely, Thinking Reading, Additional English and Maths and FLT.
+• Our curriculum is adapted to support those who need different provision to meet their learning needs, namely, Thinking Reading, Additional English and Maths in Year 8 and FLT from Year 9 onwards.

-• Use of the All Saints’ Way model which supports whole school character development through the pastoral system.
+• The All Saints’ Way model supports whole school character development through the pastoral system.

 • A healthy extra-curricular menu which offers sports, arts (visual and performing), and academic intervention.